Allahcadrimbo/DecisionListClassifier/README.md

 False Negatives: 88(44.0) \

 ### Algorithm:
-Algorithm: \
-    &emsp;&emsp;- Grab all of the command line variables and assign them to variables \
+- Grab all of the command line variables and assign them to variables
-    &emsp;&emsp;- Read in the gold sense file into a list \
+- Read in the gold sense file into a list
-    &emsp;&emsp;- Read the answer sense file into a list \
+- Read the answer sense file into a list
-    &emsp;&emsp;- Compare the two lists and calculate the confusion matrix
+- Compare the two lists and calculate the confusion matrix